TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

       :meth:`set_libraries`, and the libraries supplied as *libraries* (if any).

-      *output_libname* should be a library name, not a filename; the filename will be inferred from the library name.  *output_dir* is the directory where the library file will be put.
+      *output_libname* should be a library name, not a filename; the filename will be inferred kutoka the library name.  *output_dir* is the directory where the library file will be put.

       ..
 XXX defaults to what?